-TABLE II LAMMPS (LARGE-SCALE ATOMIC/MOLECULAR MASSIVELY PARALLEL SIMULATOR): PERFORMANCE RESULTS in the same way as is described in Section IV-C (since we use the same configuration as in the case of CM1).
+TABLE II LAMMPS (LARGE-SCALE ATOMIC/MOLECULAR MASSIVELY PARALLEL SIMULATOR): PERFORMANCE RESULTS

 Approach Completion Time Overhead

 static-slow 1680s 15.5%

-static-fast 1454s
+static-fast 1454s -

 adaptive 1476s 1.01%

 For this negligible increase in completion time, our approach achieves massive reductions in cost when compared with static-fast and even a moderate reduction in cost when compared to static-slow.
-These results are depicted in Figure 4(a) as the total adjusted storage accumulation for all instances $(C_a(t))$ .
-For all three approaches, $C_a(t)$ is calculated
+These results are depicted in Figure 4(a) as the total adjusted storage accumulation for all instances (TC(t)).
+For all three approaches, TC(t) is calculated in the same way as is described in Section IV-C (since we use the same configuration as in the case of CM1).